s3664099/ComputerBattleGamesPython/readme.md

 do, which is having certain character worth more points than others.
 I have also added a difficulty function so the player can set a difficulty level, which means that the time limit is less for higher difficulties

+**Secret Weapon**

+This is a simple guessing game.
+You enter a difficulty that is greater than 3, and based on that difficulty the computer calculates the location of the target, and how many turns the player has (the higher the difficulty, the more turns).
+The player then enters co-ordinates, that the computer responds with whether the player has got close, missed, or hit the target.
+A score is also recorded, based on how close, and whether the player has hit.
+The more times the player gets close, before hitting the target, the higher the score.